-Today's world is in ever greater need for quiet sanctuaries committed to spiritual exploration and Awakening.
-At the Hermitage of the Dharma Fellowship, we believe that the path of yoga and meditation, the conscious practice of compassionate love and wisdom, combined with a careful stewardship of our Mother Earth are the precious seeds required for our planet’s future.
+Today's world is in ever greater need for quiet contemplative sanctuaries committed to self-exploration, authentic spiritual practice and enlightenment.
+At the Hermitage of the Dharma Fellowship we have created such a sanctuary, where the path of yoga and meditation, combined with the practice of compassion, love and wisdom, and careful stewartship of Mother Earth, forms the guiding principles of our spiritual life.

-Our heart is Buddhist, primarily centered on meditation as a way of individual self-development, and our approach is Western and non-sectarian, according to the principles of the Ven.
-Karma Namgyal Rinpoche, following in the tradition of His Holiness the Gyalwa Karmapa, spiritual head of the Ka'gyu school of Tibetan Buddhism.
-We foster an open, non-dogmatic, universalist spirit of inquiry.
-While our core values are deeply rooted in the teachings of Buddhist Dharma, we believe that all spiritual paths seek much the same aims, and we welcome teachers from a variety of yoga and meditation traditions to guide meditation retreats at the Hermitage.
-As the Dharma Fellowship’s main retreat practice centre, the Hermitage provides a quiet and nurturing environment for the study and performance of meditation and yoga, along with the exploration of art, philosophy, psychology, metaphysics and the healing arts, as a means of self-improvement.
+At heart the Hermitage is a Buddhist Retreat Center, primarily focused on meditation as a way of individual self-development, but our approach is Western, non-dogmatic and non-sectarian, fostering an open, universalist spirit of inquiry according to the principles of our formative teacher the Ven.
+Karma Namgyal Rinpoche, following in the tradition of His Holiness the Gyalwa Karmapa and the Ka'gyu school of Tibetan Buddhism.
+While our core values are deeply rooted in the teachings of Buddhist Dharma, we believe that all religions and spiritual paths seek much the same aims, and we welcome validly recognized teachers from a variety of yoga and meditation traditions to guide meditation retreats at the Hermitage.
+As the Dharma Fellowship’s main retreat practice centre, the Hermitage provides a quiet and nurturing environment for the study and performance of meditation and yoga, along with an exploration of art, philosophy, psychology, metaphysics and the healing arts, as a means of human betterment or realization.

-Our focus is on 'practice' and many retreats are silent.
+The Hermitage is centered on 'practice' and many meditation retreats are conducted in mindful silence.
 Gatherings are held in a large yurt, which doubles as our meditation hall and temple.
-Following the tradition of Eastern “forest monasteries,” accommodations consist of small, private meditation huts known as "kutis," set among trees, sharing a central wash house and eating area.
+Following the tradition and ideals of Eastern “forest monasteries,” accommodations consist of small, private meditation huts known as "kutis," set among trees, sharing a central wash house and eating area.
 Our kutis are clean and cozy.

 Small and rustic, the Centre is located on a 60-acre organic farm on beautiful Denman Island.
 It is quiet, surrounded by woods and fields, and populated by herds of deer, and other wild creatures, and within walking distance of nearby ocean beaches.